 Since its inception, the ASU program has been highlighted as a best practice example of how to curb inappropriate use of antibiotics and limit growing antibiotic resistance in the both hospital and community settings.

 Key reasons for the success of ASU, according to project managers, was the championing of the concept at different levels, from community to the national health system.
 Thanks to this for example in 2009, ASU was first adopted into the Thai healthcare system’s Pay-for-Performance (P4P policy), a major achievement as there was stiff competition from other health priorities vying for the same status.
-An AMR research program, from Bangkok’s Siriraj Hospital provided significant, domestic evidence for Thailand that the rate of antibiotic use for URI, acute diarrhea and simple wounds should not exceed 20%.
+An antibiotic resistance research program from Bangkok’s Siriraj Hospital provided significant, domestic evidence for Thailand that the rate of antibiotic use for upper respiratory infections, acute diarrhea and simple wounds should not exceed 20%.
 This figure was adopted by the P4P policy for ASU implementation.

-The participation of numerous partner organisations in bringing about change in practices and social norms regarding antibiotics in the field also played an important role in spreading the ASU initiative and providing ground-level evidence of its impact.
+The participation of numerous partner organizations in bringing about change in practices and social norms regarding antibiotics in the field also played an important role in spreading the ASU initiative and providing ground-level evidence of its impact.

 For example, since 2008 the ASU‐Muaklek Project by the Langkhhao primary health center, Muaklek District, Saraburi Province has carried out intensive community education campaigns targeting reduction in antibiotic use.
 The community is now a model for others in Thailand to visit and learn about different popular communication and mobilization tools for educating the general public on dangers of antibiotic overuse.

-Similarly, inspired by the ASU concept, in November 2013, the Queen Sirikit National Institute of Child Health (the largest children hospital in Thailand), launched the Antibiotic Smart Use in Children (ASU‐Kids) Project to reduce unnecessary antibiotic prescriptions for URIs, acute diarrhea and simple wound in children and to empower parents to provide proper care to their kids.
+Similarly, inspired by the ASU concept, in 2013, the Queen Sirikit National Institute of Child Health (the largest children hospital in Thailand), launched the Antibiotic Smart Use in Children (ASU‐Kids) Project to reduce unnecessary antibiotic prescriptions for upper respiratory infections, acute diarrhea and simple wound in children and to empower parents to provide proper care to their kids.
 The project was launched as a key feature of the Antibiotic Awareness Day 2014.

 |Case study.
 A write up from ReAct about the Antibiotics Smart Use program.